 What are the Security Hazards for Digital Nomads?

 Digital nomads are itinerant workers.
 They are always on the move, going from one place to another.
 As such, they often rely heavily on public sharing of Wi-Fi for their online work.
-This is why they are more susceptible to security and privacy hazards than ordinary users of the internet.
+This is why they are more susceptible to security and privacy hazards than ordinary internet users.

-Here we are going to attach an infographic, and the infographic presents the top 17 online privacy and security tips for digital nomads.
+Here we are going to attach an infographic; the infographic presents the top 17 online privacy and security tips for digital nomads.

 10 Tips for Nomads’ Online Digital Security